 It also gives you predictions about your menstruation or fertility based on the data you input, so just like the other apps, you have to fill in some personal details when you register to get the best results.

-This period tracker app is great for women who experience irregular periods, may be going through menopause, or are going through some random cycle symptoms that they're not quite sure about, including things like migraines, low energy and fatigue, constipation or excessive bloating.
+This period tracker app is great for those who experience irregular periods, might be going through menopause, or are going through some random cycle symptoms that they're not quite sure about, including things like migraines, low energy and fatigue, constipation or excessive bloating.

 As well as tracking your period and acting as a reminder of when your new cycle starts, the MyFlo app takes all the symptoms you record on your app and helps identify useful information about your overall health.